Genotype (format f1)

 • () – branch.

-The body structure is built like a tree: new sticks are joined with ends of the previous ones.
+The body structure is built like a tree: new sticks are attached to the ends of the previous ones.

-• X(X,X) means two sticks from one-stick root,
+• X(X,X) means two sticks from a one-stick root,

-• X(X,X,X) means three sticks from one-stick root,
+• X(X,X,X) means three sticks from a one-stick root,

 • X(X,X,) is also possible, as well as